giriaakula172/jenkins-repo/README.md

 # jenkins-repo
-jenkins repo for main branch for checking poll-SCM
+jenkins repo for main branch for checking poll-SCM.